A Local Reveals: The 10 Most Fun Things to Do in Downtown Plymouth Michigan [2024]

 Plymouth Ice Festival: Similar to how artists at Art in the Park feature their work, some of Michigan's most unique sculptors create mesmerizing works of art out of ice and put them on display at the Plymouth Ice Festival!

-What's cool (literally and figuratively!) about this event is one could argue it's a 24/7 event-- weather permitting, of course!
 If you feel like exploring the streets of downtown at 3am in the winter, you can still admire the ice sculptures.
 The event is free.

 Where to park in downtown Plymouth